KBheid/GOAP_AI/README.md

 # Player README

 The AI are funny things.
-The creatures:
+**The creatures**:
-	*Eat
+- Eat
-	*Drink
+- Drink
-	*Poop
+- Poop
-	*Wander
+- Wander
-	*and Nap in available buildings
+- and Nap in available buildings

 Their poop will grow into trees over time.

-The Humans:
+**The Humans**:
-	*Eat
+- Eat
-	*Drink
+- Drink
-	*Chop Trees
+- Chop Trees
-	*Build Buildings
+- Build Buildings

 When many tents are built together, they can upgrade into a house.